Employee Scheduling: The Complete Guide for Small Teams

 No schedule survives contact with reality.
 Someone will call out.
 Someone will need a swap.
 Someone will quit on Tuesday.

-You need a system for this:
+The system for handling this:

 The goal isn't to prevent surprises.
 It's to handle them in minutes instead of hours.

 I hear the same ones from every manager I talk to.
+In roughly the order they'll damage your team.

-Building the schedule from scratch every week
+2. Rebuilding the schedule from scratch every week

-If your week looks roughly the same, use templates.
-Build your standard week once, copy it forward, and adjust for the specific week's availability and needs.
+If your week looks roughly the same (and most do), use templates.
+Build your standard week once, copy it forward, and only adjust for the specific week's availability changes and exceptions.

 Rebuilding from scratch is how scheduling takes 3 hours instead of 30 minutes.

-Ignoring fairness
+3. Ignoring fairness (even accidentally)

 When the same people always get the good shifts and the same people always get stuck closing on Sundays, morale collapses.
 It's not always intentional.
 Managers default to "who's easiest to schedule" which tends to be the same reliable people.
+You're punishing reliability with worse shifts.

-Scheduling to exact capacity
+5. Scheduling to exact capacity

-Not tracking time
+6. Not tracking time

 You can't manage what you don't measure.
 If employees are clocking extra hours, leaving early, or taking long breaks, and you don't have data, you're flying blind.

 Even a basic time tracking system pays for itself by catching overtime before it hits payroll and resolving disputes with actual records instead of arguments.
+Our complete time tracking guide covers every method from paper to biometric.

-Honest answer: depends on your team size.
+Honest answer: depends on your team size and how much your time is worth.

 What to look for in a scheduling tool:

-- Drag-and-drop schedule builder
+- Drag-and-drop schedule builder (if it doesn't have this, skip it)

-- Employee availability collection
+- Employee availability collection (self-service, not "email me your hours")

-- Mobile app for your team
+- Mobile app for your team (they will not check a desktop portal)

-- Time tracking and timesheets
+- Time tracking and timesheets (so you're not running two systems)

-- Open shift management
+- Open shift management (for handling callouts)

-- Affordable per-employee pricing
+- Affordable per-employee pricing (not per-location, which gets expensive fast)

 We wrote a buyer's guide: What to Look For in Employee Scheduling Software